-Chicago Public Schools (CPS) is responsible for Pre-K through 12th grade education in the City of Chicago.
+Chicago Public Schools (CPS) is responsible for providing Pre-K through 12th grade education in the City of Chicago.
 It is an independent local government entity with its own authority to levy property taxes.
-The fiscal year starts July 1 and ends June 30.
-The Board of Education is directed by the Illinois School Code (105 ILCS 5/34-43) to adopt an annual school budget for each fiscal year no later than 60 days after the beginning of the fiscal year.
+The Board of Education is directed by the Illinois School Code (105 ILCS 5/34-43) to adopt an annual school budget for each fiscal year no later than 60 days after the beginning of the fiscal year, which begins July 1 and ends June 30.
 The annual budget includes a set of policies to be followed in managing financial and budgetary matters, allowing the Board to maintain its strong financial condition now and in the future.